No products in the cart.

 what to look for in a prenatal vitamin, benefits and recommendations

-Looking for a prenatal vitamin that fits all your needs can be tough seeing there are hundreds of choices out there.
-I went through a lot of options until I found the one that worked best for my body.
+Looking for a prenatal vitamin that fits all your needs can be tough seeing there are hundreds of choices out there and each pregnancy is different so each requires different vitamins.
+I remember a friend having to find prenatal vitamins with folate and she spent ages trying to find suitable vitamins.
+I also went through a lot of options until I found the one that worked best for my body.
 I put together some tips that helped me when I went out shopping for a prenatal vitamin and wanted to pass along the tips because it can be overwhelming!
 Note this is not a medical opinion, these are just some tips on research that I did from dependable sources.
 Here are some of the questions I asked myself…

 - How much of each vitamin should I have?